 Most of the rain that falls on your property picks up oil, fertilizer, pet waste and litter on its way to the storm drains.
 Keep these items cleaned up, dispose of automotive products properly, pick up litter and keep fertilizer/ pesticide use to a minimum.

-Call 503-537-1234 or 503-537-1282 to report ANYONE (private or commercial) dumping ANYTHING into any storm & sewer drains.
+Call 503-537-1234 to report anyone (home or business) dumping ANYTHING into any storm & sewer drains.

 Prevent Erosion